 The Loire region spans 175 miles, so naturally if you're considering booking a tour of the Loire Valley, the first question will be where to stay.

 This post looks at some of the most central and popular locations in the Loire Valley, as well as locations which are a bit more remote or farther afield.

 We explain the pros and the cons of each location and their position in relation to some of the Loire Valley's main attractions.
 We hope this will help you to decide which area would suit you best during your stay in the Loire.

-To travel to the Loire Valley is to experience 'the good life' in France.
-Its mild climate, the tasty local gastronomy, and Loire Valley wine, as well as the warm and welcoming character of the local people are all a real draw.
+When you visit the Loire Valley, you'll know what it means to experience 'the good life' in France.
+The mild climate, tasty local gastronomy, and Loire Valley wine, as well as the warm and welcoming character of the local people, are all a real draw.

 The Loire Valley is scattered with centuries' old chateaux, some of which have been converted to hotels.
 Many of them have beautiful formal gardens which make for an enjoyable and peaceful outdoor experience in the spring, summer, and fall.
-Add to that the beautiful vineyards and charming towns, and you might say the Loire Valley has something for everyone.
+Add to that the beautiful vineyards and charming towns, and the Loire Valley has something for everyone.

 Staying close to the must-sees of the Loire Valley

-Many travelers who visit the Loire Valley stay in Blois or Orléans, but we don't recommend these towns are they are not really central enough if you're planning to tour the whole region.
+Many travelers who visit the Loire Valley stay in Blois or Orléans, but we don't recommend these towns are they are not central enough if you're planning to tour the whole region.

 If you want to see the region's most famous castles, Amboise or Cheverny will be the best places to stay in the Loire Valley.
 However, if you prefer a more urban setting, many Loire Valley tours depart from the lovely town of Tours.